 Over twenty years on, the results are plain to see.
-CMS has the largest tracking detector of its kind ever built, containing over 200 m2 of silicon sensors and 70 million channels of custom electronics designed using state-of-the-art commercial technologies.
+CMS has the largest tracking detector of its kind ever built, containing over 200 m2 of silicon sensors and 70 million channels of custom electronics, designed using state-of-the-art commercial technologies.

-Signals are sent optically from the detector over 4000 km of fibres, transmitted and received using semiconductor lasers and sensors.
-Outside the detector, fast programmable digital circuits, in arrays of boards and crates, process and compress the incoming data, and transmit it to the thousands of computers that reconstruct the particle tracks.
+Signals are sent optically from the detector over 4000 km of fibres.
+They are transmitted and received using semiconductor lasers and sensors.
+Outside the detector, fast programmable digital circuits, in arrays of boards and crates, process and compress the incoming data, inspecting the interior of part of the assembled